-Read our Writers Write Interview with Jodi Picoult.
+Read our first two Writers Write Interviews with Jodi Picoult.
 Approximately 14 million copies of her books are in print worldwide, translated into 34 languages.

 Author: Jodi Picoult

 Date: 25 September 2006 / 17 August 2007

 Where: The Headmaster’s Office, Crawford College, Benmore / The Local Grill, Parktown North

 The Books: The Tenth Circle (Hodder) / Second Glance (Hodder) / Nineteen Minutes (Hodder)